Yattabyte/nSuite/README.md

 # nSuite Directory Tools

-This toolset provides users with the ability to package and diff directories and files.
+This library allows users to package and diff directories and files.

+In addition to the library, this project comes equipped with example programs that directly implement all the packing, unpacking, diffing, and patching operations supported.

+## Library
+The core of this library can be found between 2 namespaces:
+- BFT (BufferTools)
+  - Provides buffer compression, decompression, diff, patch, and hash functions
+- DRT (DirectoryTools)
+  - Provides directory compression, decompression, diff, patch, and other utility functions

+## Example tools
-## Packaging
+### Packaging
-nSuite can package directories in 3 ways:
+The nSuite Wizard can package directories in 3 ways:
 - A fully fledged installer with a GUI (Windows)
   - Customizable by writing attributes into a manifest file
   - Generates an uninstaller (adds it to the registry)